ianmcook/tidyquery/README.md

 ```

 In the `SELECT` statement, the names of data frames and columns are
-case-sensitive (like in R) and the names of keywords and function names
+case-sensitive (like in R) but keywords and function names are
-are case-insensitive (like in SQL).
+case-insensitive (like in SQL).

 In addition to R data frames and tibbles (`tbl_df` objects), `query()`
 can be used to query other data frame-like objects, including: